hellums/lacey-bacon/README.md

 - [Notebook/EDA](https://github.com/hellums/lacey-bacon/blob/root/romcomEDA.pdf)

 # INITIATIVE GOALS
-This repo and project will have several purposes:
+This repo and project has several purposes:
 - Satisfy the 4+ minimum requirements of the bootcamp assignment in the syllabus
 - Satisfy as many optional requirements as possible